Hong Kong Fire Services Department: History

 The history of the Hong Kong Fire Service began in the Government Gazette dated 9 May 1868.
 Charles May became the first Superintendent of the Fire Brigade.
 At the time, the Fire Department was part of the Hong Kong Police Force.
 It had a total strength of 62 with a supplement of 100 Chinese volunteers.

 The fire department expanded to 140 members during the 1920s.

-During the Japanese Occupation during the World War II, the Service disbanded.
-The two fire engines were exported to Tokyo to become part of the Imperial Palace Fire Unit.
-It was only returned after the War.
+During the Japanese Occupation during World War II, the service was disbanded.
+Its two fire engines were exported to Tokyo to become part of the Imperial Palace Fire Unit, and were returned after the war.

-Unlike Canada, UK and some countries, Hong Kong's ambulance service is tied directly with the Fire Department.
-At that time all emergency ambulance service was provided by the Fire Service while non-emergency was handled by the Medical Corps.
-In 1950 the Auxiliary Fire Service Unit was created to establish the Hong Kong Auxiliary Fire Brigade to provide additional manpower to regular fire brigade members under the Essential Services (Auxiliary Fire Service) Corps Regulations.
+Hong Kong's ambulance service is part of the Fire Department.
+Previously, emergency ambulance service was provided by the Fire Service while non-emergency ambulance service was handled by the Medical Corps.
+In 1950, the Auxiliary Fire Service Unit was created to establish the Hong Kong Auxiliary Fire Brigade to provide additional manpower to regular fire brigade members under the Essential Services (Auxiliary Fire Service) Corps Regulations.

-In 1953, this policy was changed and all Medical Corps vehicles and crew were transferred to the Fire Service.
+In 1953, all Medical Corps vehicles and crew were transferred to the Fire Service.
 Thus, leading to the creation to the present Ambulance Command.
-Over the past 50 years it has grown to accommodate 30 ambulance depots, 240 ambulances, 35 motorcycles and 2,350 uniformed staff.
+Over the past 70 years it has grown to accommodate 42 ambulance depots, 240 ambulances, 35 motorcycles and 2,350 uniformed staff.

 Overview

-The department has 9,351 (8,675 uniformed and 676 civilian) members.
-It is organised into seven commands － three operational commands, a Licensing and Certification Command, a Fire Safety Command, an Ambulance Command and a Headquarters Command.
-They are supported by an Administration Division.
+The department has 11,476 (10,690 uniformed and 786 civilian) members as of 2024.
+It is organised into 9 commands and one support branch.
+Operations are split into four geographic commands, an Ambulance Command and a Operational Support Command.
+These are supported by the Licensing and Certification Command, Fire Safety Command and the Corporate Strategy Command as well as an Administration Branch.
 Commanding the department is the Director of Fire Services.